top of page

 Created in May 1990 between The Lower Florida Keys Hospital District, and, Kennedy Drive Investors, LTD (owners of the dePoo Hospital), to combine Key West's (2) Hospitals, Lower Keys Medical Center (The District Hospital), and the (dePoo Hospital).

-See Lower Florida Keys Hospital District (above) for an explanation why the then Board of Commissioners created this collaboration.
+See Lower Florida Keys Hospital District (above) for an explanation why the then Board of Commissioners created this collaboration, per Lew Fishman, counsel for the District Board.

 Note: There is currently no contact, entity, board, documentation, or agreement information available to OHkw on this entity.